 In this tour of the collection, you’ll find five works by artists or featuring subjects who are envisioning peace, imagining new futures, and creating safe and just spaces.
-Explore them together with your family and friends and enjoy the suggested activities together.
-Then think about what you can do to help others and make your mark in the world.
+Explore these artworks and our suggested activities with your family and friends.
+Think about what you can do to help others and make your mark in the world.

 Yoko Ono is an artist, musician, and peace activist, and many of her artworks are meant to bring awareness to the need for peace and healing in the world.
-This sculpture is the shape of a lotus petal, a flower that symbolizes hope and rebirth.
-Ono has said, “I see the lotus as a universal symbol of peace and embodiment of all of our greatest hopes and aspirations.”
-Look for the raised lines on this sculpture, the visible signs of mending called out in the title of this artwork.
+This sculpture is the shape of a petal from a lotus flower.
+Ono said, “I see the lotus as a universal symbol of peace and embodiment of all of our greatest hopes and aspirations.”
+Look for the raised lines on this sculpture, where it was mended.
 What do you think needs to be mended in the world today?
 How would you help to repair it?

 Use your body to copy the shape of this sculpture.
 Stand tall, raise your arms, and put your hands together.
 Feel the healing energy flow upward through your legs and body and then up your arms to the sky.

 Starry Night and the Astronauts (1972) by Alma Thomas

 This painter Alma Thomas wasn’t afraid to try something new in art, even as she grew older.
 In her 70s, after retiring from teaching, she began to paint in an abstract way, using thick dabs of bright color.
 She was captivated by space exploration and astronauts going to the moon, and even though she never flew into space, she used her imagination to capture its magic in a new way.
 Thomas made this work in 1972, when she was 81—the same year she became the first African American woman to have a solo exhibition at the Whitney Museum of American Art in New York.